TApplencourt/IRPy/README.md

 IRPy (pronounce /kəˈθuːluː/) extend the python `property` function in order to support lazy evaluation and mutability of nested properties (`property` that use `properties` in their declaration and so forth).
-Lazy evaluation of properties are quite common ([Werkzeug](http://werkzeug.pocoo.org/docs/0.11/utils/#werkzeug.utils.cached_property) for example), but coherence problems can arise if you have inference rule between mutable properties.
+Lazy evaluation of properties are quite common ([Werkzeug](https://werkzeug.pocoo.org/docs/0.11/utils/#werkzeug.utils.cached_property), [cached-property](https://github.com/pydanny/cached-property)...), but coherence problems can arise if you have inference rule between mutable properties.
 The aim of this library is to solve this problem.